C-parity and Regge Intercepts

 Despite the arguments presented above, the negative value of $ \Delta_{\mathcal{O}} $ causes the author some concern because, unlike the Pomeron, we do not yet know how the Odderon trajectory behaves in the deep Euclidean region.
-Naive considerations suggest that
+Naive considerations (exchange by three noniteracting gluons) suggest that

-However, from the dispersion relations for the Odderon trajectory of type (15) with non-negative $ \Im \Delta_{\mathcal{O}}(t) $ we see that in this case $ \Delta_{\mathcal{O}} $ should be \textit{positive} in contradiction with Eq.(15).
+However, from the dispersion relations for the Odderon trajectory of type (19) with non-negative $ \Im \Delta_{\mathcal{O}}(t) $ we see that in this case $ \Delta_{\mathcal{O}} $ should be \textit{positive} in contradiction with Eq.(19).
 The contradiction can be resolved either by assuming that $ \Im \Delta_{\mathcal{O}}(t) $ is not non-negative definite or by assuming that the deep Euclidean limit for the Odderon lies below 1.
 Currently, there is still no answer to either of these statements.

-The studies of the Odderon with a maximum intercept at 1 ($ \Delta_{\mathcal{O}}=0 $) were made in Ref.\cite{Vac} in the framework of the notorious scheme "BFKL", although the corresponding singularity in the $ j $-plane is apparently not a pole, but a root cut.
+The studies of the Odderon with a maximum intercept at 1 ($ \Delta_{\mathcal{O}}=0 $) were made in Ref.\cite{Vac} in the framework of the notorious scheme "BFKL", although the corresponding singularity in the $ j $-plane (the Born level) is apparently not a pole, but a root cut.

 The option with a fixed ($ t $-independent) "critical" Regge-pole Odderon was considered in the work \cite{Lu}.
 Although, of course, such a singularity is hardly acceptable.